 Premiere Pro is one of the few programs supporting auto captions in multiple languages.
-If you want to generate subtitles in this program, you are at the corner of the internet.
+If you want to auto-generate captions in Premiere Pro, you are at the corner of the internet.

 Generate Captions in Premiere Pro